OHDSI/StudyProtocolSandbox/themis/extras/notes.md

 ## Plain SQL

-Execute the following SQL and email the resulting CSV to vojtech.huser at nih dot gov
+Execute the following SQL and email the resulting CSV to themis group reprentative for a given convention issue (vojtech.huser at nih dot gov )

-### Units - limited export
+Name your CSV file with meaningless numerical 3 ditit ID for your site followed by dash and name of analysis. (e.g., 147-units-limited.csv)

+### Measurements concepts

+### Units-limited
 ```SQL
 select e.analysis_id,e.stratum_1 as concept_id,e.stratum_2 as unit_concept_id,
 1.0*count_value/denom as ratio